stevemadere/hobo/doc/manual/generators.markdown

         [--migration-migrate]                            # Generate migration and migrate
                                                          # Default: true
-        [--fixture-replacement=FIXTURE_REPLACEMENT]      # Use a specific fixture replacement [--fixtures]                                     # Add the fixture option to the test framework
-                                                         # Default: true
         [--wizard]                                       # Ask instead using options
                                                          # Default: true
         [--update]                                       # Run bundle update to install the missing gems